raulh82vlc/raulh82vlc.github.io/about.md

 ---

 # Raúl Hernández López / Raul Hernandez Lopez
-*Senior Staff Software Engineer for Mobile*
+*Senior Staff Software Engineer for Mobile and SDKs*

 ### Overview
 I would like to introduce myself as a continuous learner apart from being an experienced Software Engineer (11+ Years Experience), specializing in the Android platform (10 YE) & the Kotlin language (7 YE).